taydakov/gandcproject/CodeBook.md

 Variables:
 ==========
- - "activity" represents types of activity that subject performed
+ - "activity" represents types of activity that subject performed (units: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
- - "subject" represent number of subject that performed current activity and produced set of observations
+ - "subject" represent number of subject that performed current activity and produced set of observations (units: from 1 through 30 - the number of participant)
  - ... others columns are described in a codebook of the original dataset

 Steps performed: